dipscope/TypeManager.TS/README.md

 }
 ```

 Type aliases are useful to handle circular references if you are declaring your types in a separate files.
+However even without type aliases circular references will work correctly because of the lazy evaluation but you can receive warnings from some checking tools.

 ### Inject decorator